-Some people don't understand there is a difference between a learning disabilities and mental health problems.
+Some people don't understand there is a difference between a learning disability and mental health problems.
 We explore what the differences are between learning disability and mental health, and whether it's possible to have both.

 What is a mental health problem?

 A mental health problem is a term used to cover a range of emotional, psychological or psychiatric distress experienced by people.

 About a quarter of the population will experience some kind of mental health problem in the course of a year.